User Needs

 1. Conduct Comprehensive User Research

-Invest time and resources to conduct thorough user research and so gain a deep understanding of user needs, motivations and pain points.
+Invest time and resources to conduct thorough user research and so get a deep understanding of user needs, motivations and pain points.
 Use a combination of qualitative and quantitative research methods to gather rich insights.

 One of the best “keys” to shed light on the problem space is a problem statement.
 Otherwise called a Point of View (POV), it is a concise description of the design problem, and encapsulates the user’s needs.